cybertec-postgresql/pg_pwhash/README.md

 - libargon2
 - libscrypt
 - `libxcrypt` support
-- Currently PostgreSQL 17 or 18 required
+- Currently supports PostgreSQL >= 13

 `pg_pwhash` can be configured to compile of one or more of the requirements are not met, though specific functionality may be missing then (see table below).